 Fancy a Truffles 101 lesson?
 Did you know there are differences between French, California, American, Harvey (Canadian), Beligian, and Swiss truffles?
 Peeps take their chocolate ruuuul suuuurious, and I can’t say I blame ’em.
 You just can’t argue with deliciousness.
 Truffles typically include a soft center made out of chocolate ganache and are topped with chopped nuts, cacao powder, or a chocolate coating.
 Each variety has its own take on the types of ingredients used.
 For instance, the classic French truffle is made with fresh cream and chocolate and rolled in cocoa or nut powder, while the American truffle is a half-egg shaped chocolate-coated truffle with a mixture of dark or milk chocolates, butterfat and sometimes hardened coconut oil.
 Belgian truffles are made with dark or milk chocolate filled with ganache, buttercream or nut pastes, and vegan truffles eliminate the dairy by using nut milks and nut butters, or – like in this recipe – dried fruit.

 For this go at healthy truffles, I used dried figs, which gives them fruity, nutty flavor with the poppy fig texture.
 If you aren’t into figs, you can replace them with medjool dates for a smoother consistency.
-In order to give the truffles a little something special, I added Diplomatico Rum, and ground cardamom and vanilla extract from Frontier Co-op.
+In order to give the truffles a little something special, I added rum, ground cardamom and vanilla extract from.

 This isn’t our first go-round at the healthy truffle on The Roasted Root.
 I’ve also presented you with Almond Joy Truffles (made with avocado), and Easy Vegan Truffles (made with dates).
 I like that truffles made with dried fruit are easy to make and require no milk boiling or chilling in the refrigerator.
 They can be made in large batches and require only a few minutes, which is ideal now that Christmas cookie season is upon us.
 These are a great low-glycemic treat for including in your holiday goody bags…or for popping in your mouth at home while marathon watching Blacklist on Netflix.